-Whereas Project Management is responsible for delivering a defined plan, PRODUCT MANAGEMENT researches and defines the plan – answering ‘what & why’, Understanding the problem space and how to solve it effectively & meaningfully.
+Whereas Project Management is responsible for reporting and delivering on a defined plan, PRODUCT MANAGEMENT researches and defines what that plan should be – answering ‘what & why’, Understanding the problem space and how to solve it effectively & meaningfully.
 This means understanding market dynamics to know when to enter a market, appropriate competitive positioning, and discovering product-market fit, creating meaningful value for customers.

 The History of Product Management

 Product Management has its roots in consumer product Brand Mgmt at Proctor & Gamble.
 Meil McElroy conceived the role in the 1931, in an effort to justify hiring new people, and argued it would be a role focused entirely on one product per manager.
 That PM would be focused on understanding the intimate needs of the customers and tailoring a product to suit their needs.
 They would be the “voice of the customer” within the organization and have end-to-end ownership of the product.

 Overtime, the evolution of iterative processes have informed how to interact with customers, to better accomplish these goals.
 In the 1950s, Toyota began to experiment with “Just in Time” manufacturing, which would reduce overhead of expensive warehousing and stockpiling of products that may not ever get used.
 By the 1970s, they had tuned these new processes and developed a couple of important philosophies.

 The first is Kaizen, which means continuous improvement and is the hallmark of what we know as lead methodology today (build, measure, learn).
 The second is Genchi Genbutsu, which means ‘find the facts’, in other words, proactively work with customers to learn what they want and what’s needed.